jbcodeforce/aws-studies/docs/infra/index.md

 ### Virtual Private Cloud

 A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
 It is logically isolated from other virtual networks in the AWS Cloud.
 You can launch your AWS resources, such as Amazon EC2 instances, within your VPC.
-You can specify an IP address range for the VPC, add subnets, associate security groups, ACL, and configure route tables.
+You can specify an IP address range, add subnets, associate security groups, ACL, and configure route tables.

 VPC Helps to: